Photo from Unsplash

 Morning

-In every believer’s heart there is a constant struggle between the old nature and the new.
-The old nature is very active, and loses no opportunity of plying all the weapons of its deadly armory against newborn grace; while on the other hand, the new nature is ever on the watch to resist and destroy its enemy.
-Grace within us will employ prayer, and faith, and hope, and love to cast out the evil; it takes unto it the “whole armor of God,” and wrestles earnestly.
+In every believer’s heart, there’s a constant struggle between the old nature and the new.
+The old nature is very active, always looking for chances to attack the new grace within us.
+But the new nature is always on guard, ready to resist and overcome its enemy.
+Grace within us uses prayer, faith, hope, and love to fight against evil.
+It takes on the "full armor of God" and fights earnestly.

-These two opposing natures will never cease to struggle so long as we are in this world.
-The battle of “Christian” with “Apollyon” lasted three hours but Christian’s battle with himself lasted all the way from the Wicket Gate in the river Jordan.
-The enemy is so securely entrenched within us that he can never be driven out while we are in this body but although we are often in sore conflict, we have an Almighty helper, even Jesus, the Captain of our salvation, who is ever with us, and who assures us that we shall eventually come off more than conquerors through Him.
-With such assistance, the new-born nature is more than a match for its foes.
+These two opposing forces will never stop struggling as long as we are in this world.
+Christian’s battle with Apollyon may have lasted only three hours, but Christian’s battle with himself lasted all the way from the Wicket Gate to the river Jordan.
+The enemy is so deeply rooted within us that he can never be completely driven out while we’re in this body.
+But even though we face many tough battles, we have an Almighty Helper—Jesus, the Captain of our salvation.
+He is always with us and assures us that we will ultimately be more than conquerors through Him.
+With His help, the new nature is more than a match for its enemies.

-Are you fighting with the adversary today?
-Are Satan, the world, and the flesh, all against you?
-Do not be discouraged nor dismayed.
-Fight on!
-For God Himself is with you; Jehovah Nissi is your banner, and Jehovah Rophi is the healer of your wounds.
-Fear not, you shall overcome, for who can defeat Omnipotence?
-Fight on, “looking unto Jesus”; and though long and stern is the conflict, sweet will be the victory, and glorious the promised reward.
+Are you in battle with the adversary today?
+Are Satan, the world, and your flesh all against you?
+Don’t lose heart or be afraid.
+Keep fighting!
+God Himself is with you; Jehovah Nissi is your banner, and Jehovah Rophi is the healer of your wounds.
+Don’t fear—you will win, because no one can defeat Omnipotence.
+Fight on, “looking unto Jesus.”
+Even though the battle is long and difficult, the victory will be sweet, and the reward will be glorious.

 “From strength to strength go on;